-Performance Management: Performance Improvement Plan
+Performance Improvement Plan Explained

 - State the exact performance that must be improved; be specific and cite examples.

 - State the level of the work performance expectation and that it must be performed on a consistent basis.